 In using any of these ML techniques, it’s best to have a human-in-the-loop approach to provide ground truth monitoring.
 For example, humans can rate whether specific queries are providing relevant search results.
 In erroneous cases, the human can provide feedback to the machine to improve its accuracy.

 As query inputs evolve, machines will have to adapt as well.
 Traditionally, queries have been text-based, but now we’re seeing opportunities to search using an image or query using your voice.
 These will add new but not insurmountable complexities to search engines.

-Insight from Appen Search Relevance Expert Kelly Sinclair
+Insight from Appen AI-Powered Search Relevance Expert Kelly Sinclair

 - Identify the business needs.
 Relevance is challenging.
 It can rely heavily on many changing variables such as semantics, location, or context.
 User intent is critical as this type of work can be subjective.
 A query conducted on a mobile device will yield results quite differently for a user performing the same search on a desktop.
 Success comes from a deep understanding of each project and its goals.
 These goals should be specific, measurable, achievable, and relevant

 - Establish clear goals and metrics for the project.
 Developing quality data is not instantaneous – it requires training, reinforcement, and time-driven expertise.
 To do this, we have to define what success looks like.
 These measurable outcomes should be acceptable and agreed upon by all stakeholders involved.
 Projects are dynamic, and with each iteration of the cycle resulting in improvements in efficiency and data quality, we should review metrics to ensure we are still delivering value.

 - Implement Data-Driven Decisions.
 The process of data-driven decision-making starts with the collection of data based on measurable goals and recognizing data signals.
 Machine learning can help identify gaps, recognize patterns and areas of improvement for decision making.
 We can then take the analytical approach to determine the next best step in response to those insights.